 3. Dark Chocolate (Vegan, mostly)

 Yep, swap out the milky, sweet, and oh-so addictive choccy snacks for the proper stuff.
-Good dark chocolate will fill you up much, much quicker, and you won’t be chasing that sugar buzz from the moment you pop a piece of regular chocolate in your mouth.
+Good dark chocolate (affiliate link) will fill you up much, much quicker, and you won’t be chasing that sugar buzz from the moment you pop a piece of regular chocolate in your mouth.

 4. Carrots and Hummus (Vegan)